eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 The fundamental assumption of the leader rule is that voters have some information on who the front-runners are, and thus can identify the leader and challenger.
 But, chances are, you maybe don't have the most detailed polls and news coverage of the school board election you're voting in.
 Or maybe you do, but the polls aren't exactly Nate Silver-level accurate.
 What if your information is wrong?
 What if you misidentify the leader and challenger?
 What if there are three or four candidates who all seem viable, and you can't identify the leader and challenger at all?

-When information is sparse or untrustworthy, the leader rule loses some of its optimality guarantees.
-However, I think once we get into the weeds of uncertainty, this is where the dichotomous goal mindset becomes particularly useful.
-The truth is that Approval is a very "safe" voting method for the voter, because it's monotonic and consistent with its ballot data.
-When in doubt, voting sincerely according to your gut feeling of where the line of approval should be is a very safe strategy.
+When information is sparse or untrustworthy, the leader rule loses some of its global optimality guarantees.
+However, I think once we get into the weeds of uncertainty, this is where recognizing the safety of casting an "honest ballot" in Approval voting becomes particularly useful.
+The truth is that Approval is a very "safe" voting method for the voter, because it's strongly "monotonic" (more support for a candidate cannot hurt their chances of winning) and consistent with its ballot data.
+When in doubt, voting sincerely, according to your gut feeling of where the line of approval should be, is a very safe strategy.

-Think of it this way: suppose you are a Democrat in Alaska who prefers Peltola > Begich > Palin, but it seems like all three candidates are viable.
-What exactly does your ballot do when you vote for Peltola and Begich?

-Well, obviously, it gives Peltola and Begich two votes.
-But we already knew that.
-However, think of it in terms of the margins between the candidates.
-By approving of Peltola and Begich, you

-1. Increase the margin between Peltola and Palin, which helps Peltola win over Palin.
-2. Increase the margin between Begich and Palin, which helps Begich win over Palin.
-3. Preserve the margin between Peltola and Begich, which does not affect the relative chances of Peltola and Begich winning over each other.

-Therefore, your ballot is strictly hurting Palin, and is strictly helping both Peltola and Begich.
-It is not hurting Peltola relative to Begich, but it is helping both of them relative to Palin.

-Laslier does prove that a sincere strategy is generally always optimal under Approval voting.
-That is, if you approve one candidate, you should always approve all other candidates you like better.
-That is, you draw a line in your ranked preferences, and approve of all candidates above that line.
-The primary risks you are balancing when you draw that line are:
+Laslier does prove that a sincere strategy is generally always optimal under Approval voting, in practice with a large electorate, at least.
+That is, you should always draw a line of acceptability somewhere.
+The strategy creeps in when there's pressure to adjust from that "gut" line to something else.
+The primary risks you are balancing when you adjust that line are:

 1. Your approval line is too strict.
-If you, for example, only approve of Peltola, then you risk failing to help Begich win over Palin, which could lead to Palin winning.
-That is, you risk failing to be decisive in the Begich vs. Palin race.
+If you, for example, only approve of Palin, then you risk failing to help Begich win over Peltola, which could lead to Peltola winning.
+That is, you risk failing to be decisive in the Begich vs. Peltola race.
 2. Your approval line is too generous.
-If you, perhaps, approve of Peltola and Begich, you might fail to help Peltola win over Begich, which could lead to Begich winning.
-That is, you risk failing to be decisive in the Peltola vs. Begich race.
+If you, perhaps, approve of Palin and Begich, you might fail to help Palin win over Begich, which could lead to Begich winning.
+That is, you risk failing to be decisive in the Palin vs. Begich race.

 The leader rule is precisely the optimized balance of these two risks, by essentially working under the assumption of which races seem most likely to be pivotal.
-Withholding approval from Begich because you're focused on the Peltola vs. Begich race when Palin is the leader is a mistake because it's far more likely that the pivotal race will involve Palin than not.
+Withholding approval from Begich because you're focused on the Palin vs. Begich race when Peltola is the leader is a mistake because it's far more likely that the pivotal race will involve Peltola than not.

+It's important to contextualize the assumptions of the leader rule.
+To apply it, we are assuming that the leader is truly the most likely candidate to win.
+We assume that we walk into the voting booth, cast our vote, and almost surely the leader wins and our vote was a drop in the bucket.
+But, *just in case*, our vote might just be a lottery ticket which breaks a tie favorably.

+Suppose the favorite to win is also your favorite candidate.
+The leader rule says to bullet vote to preserve their lead.
+But what happens if the results come back and your favorite is in last place, your least favorite won, and your second favorite was a close second?
+If you genuinely liked your second favorite, then perhaps you'll regret not voting "honestly" for both and hedging your bets.
+And, when you're not particularly trusting of the polls, then honesty might just be the best policy.

+But, from another perspective, the reality is that the electorate saw your favorite was likely to win, and overwhelmingly voted for everyone else.
+That's the system converging to the secret consensus candidate that was hidden under low quality polling.
+And no strategy can save an unacceptable candidate from losing to a much more broadly supported one.

+However, it's worth emphasizing that upsets *do* happen.
+In fact, the leader rule actually makes them more likely when the perceived leader is actually a weak candidate.
+If a majority of voters preferred someone else to the candidate everyone expects to win, then it's certainly not unreasonable for that someone else to pull off an upset victory when that majority is freed to vote for multiple candidates.
+In my [future post](../leader-dynamics){:target="_blank"}, I explore this in detail, and explain how the leader rule, when used en masse, tends to lead to a more majoritarian-preferred outcome than whatever voters expect going into the voting booth.

 But when you have no idea who the leader and challenger are, then it's very hard to know which races are the most likely to be pivotal.
 In that case, you might as well just draw your line of approval based on your gut feeling of who you *actually approve* of, and not worry about the strategic implications of your vote.
 Let's call this the "honest ballot", which is a particular choice of a sincere ballot that is based on your gut feeling of who is acceptable to you, and who is not.

 ### The Power of the Honest Ballot

 When you choose an "honest ballot", you optimize away from getting the *most* **preferred** candidate possible, and instead optimize on getting *any* **acceptable** candidate.
 For some, like myself, this is just as good.
-As long as an acceptable candidate wins, I don't really care so much about which one wins.
+[As long as an acceptable candidate wins, I don't really care so much about which one wins](../avstratproof){:target="_blank"}.
 But I understand this is not a universal experience.

 An "honest ballot" optimally impacts the share and margin between candidates, in a way that the Leader rule fails to do.
 An honest ballot strictly increases the gap between all candidates you approve of, and all candidates you do not approve of.
 It is an honest signal of your true preferences, and your voice *will* be heard in the election results *directly* through the approval percentages.

+Think of it this way: suppose you are a Republican in Alaska who prefers Palin > Begich > Peltola, but it seems like all three candidates are viable.
+What exactly does your ballot do when you vote for Palin and Begich?

+Well, obviously, it gives Palin and Begich two votes.
+But we already knew that.
+However, think of it in terms of the margins between the candidates.
+By approving of Palin and Begich, you

+1. Increase the margin between Palin and Peltola, which helps Palin win over Peltola.
+2. Increase the margin between Begich and Peltola, which helps Begich win over Peltola.
+3. Preserve the margin between Palin and Begich, which does not affect the relative chances of Palin and Begich winning over each other.

+Therefore, your ballot is strictly hurting Peltola, and is strictly helping both Palin and Begich.
+It is not hurting Palin relative to Begich, but it is helping both of them relative to Peltola.

-By approving only Peltola, you either strengthen her lead or narrow the gap between her and everyone else.
-By extending approval to Begich, you don't narrow the gap between Peltola and Begich anymore, but you do widen the gap between Palin and Begich (i.e. Palin and everyone else).
+By approving only Palin, you either strengthen her lead or narrow the gap between her and everyone else.
+By extending approval to Begich, you don't narrow the gap between Palin and Begich anymore, but you do widen the gap between Peltola and Begich (i.e. Peltola and everyone else).
 The one that feels more "honest" to you is the one that is more optimal in achieving an acceptable outcome.
 This is the key piece of information that ordinal voting methods fail to capture.
-Peltola voters who approve of Begich are distinct from Peltola voters who do not approve of Begich, but still prefer Begich to Palin.
+Palin voters who approve of Begich are distinct from Palin voters who do not approve of Begich, but still prefer Begich to Peltola.

-In short: the leader rule optimally pushes the election towards a more **preferable** outcome, but by the monotonicity of Approval voting, the Dichotomous goal guarantee says that this "honest ballot" strictly and optimally pushes the election towards an **acceptable** outcome.

 This may seem obvious, but this is not the case in other voting methods.
-For example, in RCV/IRV, the Republican voters who sincerely ranked Palin first and Begich second did not help get a Republican elected.
+For example, in Ranked-Choice voting, the Republican voters who sincerely ranked Palin first and Begich second did not help get a Republican elected.
 In fact, they actually elected Peltola, their least preferred candidate indirectly.
 If [less than 3,000 of the approximately 33,000 voters who did so](https://substack.com/@whelmedcitizen/p-182659376){:target="_blank"}, had instead insincerely ranked Begich first and Palin second, then Palin would have been eliminated instead and Begich would have won, which is a much more preferable outcome for those voters.
 Approval has no such pathologies.
 Your ballot can only ever help elect someone you consciously vote for, and will *never* help someone you did *not* vote for.

+In short: the leader rule optimally pushes the election towards a more **preferable** outcome, but the honest ballot strictly and optimally pushes the election towards an **acceptable** outcome.

 Therefore, even when you have no idea who the leader and challenger are, you can still vote sincerely based on your gut feeling of who is acceptable to you, and know that you are playing optimally in the sense that you are maximizing the chance of electing an acceptable candidate.